woodyistaken/Eluvio/README.md

 ## Comparison Algorithm
 For two files A and B
-- Compute the longest substring endings at (i,j) for every pair of indices between the two files
+- Compute the longest substring endings at (i, j) for every pair of indices between the two files
 - Stores two rows of indices to reduce memory usage from O(n^2)->O(n)
+- Records the length of the longest common substring and starting index in each file

 ## Features